‘My heart just dropped’: Family searching for answers after crash with semi-truck near Snyder

 “He had an opportunity to be a human being and stop and do the right thing.
 He didn’t have to leave like that,” said Upshaw.

 Upshaw is currently recovering from injured discs, pinched nerves and a broken finger, while her son luckily left the hospital with scrapes and bruises.
-Now out of work until they find a new transport vehicle.
+They were put out of work until they could find a new transport vehicle.

 Despite the traumatic incident, Upshaw and her son still made it their goal to finish the pet transport and get them home, the animals only facing a few bruises while being shaken up.

-Now, all the family wants are for the driver to come forward and take responsibility.
+Now, the family just wants the driver to come forward and take responsibility.

 “We don’t want to wreck this person’s life.
 We just want to find them and hold them accountable and get justice for this,” said Upshaw.